Androoideka/uefn-verse-lab/README.md

 N is configurable, so is the number of cards per row and column.
 Best to configure these numbers within the UEFN editor.
 Game start is configured to wait for the player to press a button in the level by default.

+You can try this out in Fortnite using the island code: 1358-6245-4213

 ### Notable tricks used to make this game work are:

 - DynamicRace/RecursiveRace in ConcurrencyExtensions (rng_structures.verse) - Allows you to use a variable amount of expressions in a Verse race statement